course-details-portlet

 Course content

-To receive a Bachelor degree in logistics management, the students must choose a topic for their project based on the logistic course portfolio in the study program.
-Still, students from Bachelor in Business Administration can be part of the group of students, as long as they hold competence to contribute to the project.
+To receive a Bachelor's degree in logistics management, the students must choose a topic for their project based on the logistics course portfolio in the study program.
+Still, students with a Bachelor's in Business Administration can be part of the group of students, as long as they have the competence to contribute to the project.
 Preferably, students should choose their project from a portfolio of project ideas presented by local businesses and academic staff.
-Additionally, students may present own project ideas in cooperation with external partners for acceptance.
+Additionally, students may present their own project ideas in cooperation with external partners for acceptance.

 Learning outcome

 The Bachelor Thesis completes the student's study program and integrates important components from the course portfolio in logistics management.
-At the end of the course period, the student has achieved the following competences:
+At the end of the course period, the student has achieved the following competencies:

 Knowledge